itglue/powershellwrapper/README.md

 2. Run `Add-ITGlueAPIKey`.
 It will prompt you to enter your API key (please refer to IT Glue's documentation [here](https://api.itglue.com/developer/) for generating an API key).

 3. [optional] If you would like the IT Glue module to remember your base uri and API key, you can run `Export-ITGlueModuleSettings`.
-This will create a config file at `Settings/config.psd1` that securely holds this information.
+This will create a config file at `%UserProfile%\ITGlueAPI` that securely holds this information.
 Next time you run `Import-Module`, this configuration will automatically be loaded.

 :warning: Exporting module settings encrypts your API key in a format that can **only be unencrypted with your Windows account**.
 It makes use of PowerShell's `System.Security.SecureString` type, which uses reversible encrypted tied to your principle.
 This means that you cannot copy your configuration file to another computer or user account and expect it to work.